GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/GENERAL_GUIDANCE_ON_MODEL_SETUP.md

   * I have seen very small scenarios where energy increased over time once flow was interacting with the model boundaries.
 While we expect energy conservation in closed domains (and energy decay with friction), if the domain is open then the energy may increase or decrease with flows in and out of the domain.

 ### Check the convergence of the model
-Re-run one or more of the above tests above using a finer grid, or a coarser grid if you think that is sufficient
+Re-run one or more of the above tests using a finer grid, or a coarser grid if you think that is sufficient
   * i.e. halving or doubling `global_dx_arcmin` and `global_dt`.
 * Are the results the same in all important respects?
   * If yes, the default grid is probably fine enough.